 ■ The last ten or fifteen years have proven how sound Vail's concept was.
 Bell Labs first extended telephone technology so that the entire North American continent became one automated switchboard.
-It then extended the Bell System's reach into areas never dreamed of by Vail and his generation, e.g., the transmission of television programs, the transmission of computer data-in the few last most rapidly years the growing communications area-and the communications satellites.
+It then extended the Bell System's reach into areas never dreamed of by Vail and his e.g., the transmission of television generation, programs, the transmission of computer data-in the years the most rapidly communications communications area-and the satellites.
 The scientific and technical developments that make possible these new transmission systems originated largely in the Bell Labs, whether they were scientific theory such as mathematical information theory, new products and processes such as the transistor, or computer logic and design.